Jacob Boles ’22

-Jennifer (Jen) is a junior from Lima, Peru, currently living in New York City, planning to major in International Relations with a dual in Film Studies.
-Jennifer is the president of Amnesty International, head mentor for Questbridge CMC Chapter and a member of ASCMC Diversity and Inclusion Board.
+Jennifer (Jen) is a junior from Lima, Peru, currently living in New York City, majoring in International Relations with a dual in Film Studies.
+Jennifer is involved with Amnesty International, head mentor for Questbridge CMC Chapter and a member of ASCMC Diversity and Inclusion Board.
 Her interest in human rights stems from her own personal experiences with immigration and further exploring international law.
 During the summer of her freshman year, as an Appel Fellow, she created a podcast series centered around Latinx families who have been separated by economic forces, living in Peru, Argentina and the United States.
 Jen is hoping to take what she’s learned from her summer experience to conduct research and raise awareness regarding violence against women in Peru.

 Jaelin Kinney ’21

 Jaelin (Jae) Kinney is a junior from Los Angeles majoring in International Relations with a Legal Studies sequence.
 He is a member of the CMC Mock Trial team and the Claremont College’s rugby team.
 Jae is currently studying in Bilbao, Spain to examine law, policy, and regional autonomy within the contexts of Brexit and Catalonia’s independence from Spain.
 His research project is analyzing the systemic justices apparent in governments’ denial of independence and free speech to its seceding nations.